-- The Department offers the following two papers as Non Major Elective Courses for other than the mathematics related students. - Student shall select any one of the following subject as Non Major Elective Courses during their III and IV semester
+- The Department offers the following two papers as Non Major Elective Courses for other than the mathematics related students. - Student shall select any one of the following courses as Non Major Elective Courses during their III and IV semester

-S.No Semester Course Code Name of the Course
+S.No Semester Course Code Name of the Course 1.
+III 18UNM34B Mathematics for Competitive Examinations-I 2.
+IV 18UNM44B Mathematics for Competitive Examinations-II

-Mathematics for

-1. III 17UNM34B Competitive

-Examinations-I

-Mathematics for

-2. IV 17UNM44B Competitive

-Examinations-II